-Although the following might sound obvious, it’s something that people often don’t get around to, they usually end up just packing everything up for the first time the night before!
-However, I would highly recommend you work out what you’re going to pack were before you leave and ideally have a practice ride getting things in and out of the bags.
-If every item has a specific place, rather than just ‘shoved in’, it will be easier to find what you need in a hurry.
-I can assure you you will get very frustrated if you get a puncture and it’s hammering down with rain and you can’t find the repair kit, and in the process of trying to find it you have to pull everything out of the bags, which in turn gets all wet in the rain!
+I would highly recommend you work out what you’re going to pack where before you leave and ideally have a practice ride getting things in and out of the bags.
+I know that might sound obvious, but it’s something that people often don’t get around to.
+They usually end up just packing everything up for the first time the night before!
+However, if every item has a specific place, rather than just being ‘shoved in’, it will be easier to find what you need in a hurry.
+I can assure you you will get very frustrated if you get a puncture and it’s hammering down with rain and you can’t find the repair kit, and in the process of trying to find it you have to pull everything out of the bags, which in turn gets soaked in the rain.
 Have the things that you might need while you’re cycling with easy access, and the items you will only need in your accommodation can be tucked into the bottom of the bag.

-Here’s my recommended kit list for an unsupported LEJOG Staying in B&B’s/Hotels
+Here’s my kit list for an unsupported LEJOG staying in B&B’s/Hotels

 Bike & Bags

-Personally I don’t think you need to get hung up on what ‘type’ of bike you need.
+Bike – Personally I don’t think you need to get hung up on what ‘type’ of bike you need.
 Road bike, Touring bike, Gravel bike, even a Mountain bike would get you there.
-Just make sure your bike is comfortable and set up properly to fit you, so you don’t get any un-necessary niggles and injuries.
+Just make sure your bike is comfortable and set up properly to fit you, so you don’t get any unnecessary niggles and injuries.

-I would highly recommend putting your kit in dry bags and then putting them in your bike bags.
-Many of the ‘showerproof’ bike bags can start to let water seep through during prolonged rain.
+Dry Bags – I would highly recommend putting your kit in dry bags and then putting them in your bike bags.
+Many of the ‘showerproof’ bike bags (and even some that say they are ‘waterproof’) can start to let water seep through during prolonged rain.

-I am a big fan of the Garmin Edge Touring for routing on challenges like this and would go as far as saying I have never got lost thanks to it.
-Other Garmin models that are also good for this kind of navigation are the Touring Plus or the Explore 820.
-When you are staying in accommodation overnight you can charge all your lights phone and GPS unit, but you will still need a power block with you as well, as when you have turn by turn mapping turned on your GPS unit, your battery will not last all day, so will need to be charged on the move.
+GPS Cycle Computer – I am a big fan of the Garmin Edge Touring for navigating on challenges like this and would go as far as saying I have never got lost thanks to it.
+When you are staying in accommodation overnight, you can of course charge all your electrical items while you sleep.
+However, you will still need a power block with you, as when you use routing/mapping features on your GPS unit, your battery is unlikely to last all day, so will need to be charged on the move.

-I would also recommend having your route files downloaded onto your phone as a backup.
-I use Ride With GPS to make all my routes, when I uploaded them onto the Garmin I also download a copy onto the Ride With GPS app on my mobile, so that they are available even if I have no phone signal, as a backup for the Garmin GPS unit.
+Mobile Phone – I would also recommend having your route files downloaded onto your phone as a backup.
+You can use apps like Ride With GPS or Komoot, if you have the files downloaded within the apps then they are available even if I have no phone signal, as a backup for the Garmin GPS unit.

 Spares & Repairs

-This is a fairly minimalist repair kit, but you are never going to be that far away from a bike shop for most of the journey.
-So this lot should patch you up sufficiently to get you to a repair shop.
-Maybe you might consider two tubes for the more northerly section of Scotland or at least make sure you still have plenty of patches.
+This is a fairly minimalist lightweight repair kit, as you are never going to be that far away from a bike shop for most of the journey.
+It should be just enough to patch you up sufficiently to get you to a mechanics or bike shop.
+Maybe you might want to consider two tubes for the more northerly section of Scotland, as towns are more sparse.

 Like with the repair kit, you will never be that remote during this journey and are likely to be able to receive help from passing traffic in the event of an accident.
-So this is a minimal kit to patch you up until you can get to a pharmacy for additional supplies if needed.
+So this is a lightweight minimal kit to patch you up until you can get to a pharmacy for additional supplies if needed.
 I find the Anti-inflammatory Gel can be a godsend for the knees!
 I would recommend always taking a foil blanket, for the weight they are incredibly versatile.
-I have slept on then and under them when I needed a little power nap, stuffed it down my jersey on a cold descent, and of course, it can be a real lifesaver in an emergency.
+I have slept on them and under them when I have needed a little 10 min power nap off the bike, I’ve stuffed it down my jersey on a cold descent, and of course, it can be a real lifesaver in an emergency.

 Off The Bike Clothes:

 Once you are out of the shower, get into your sleep / off the bike clothes to head for some food.
-I usually put my waterproof trousers over my sleep shorts and pop on my down jacket to head out for food, just so that I look a ‘little less strange’ 🙂 I still wear my cycle shoes though!
+I usually put my waterproof trousers over my shorts and pop on my down jacket to head out for food, just so that I look a little less strange 🙂 I still wear my cycle shoes though!